davewalker5/RC2014/SerialSender/README.md

 ## Overview

-The RC2014 Mini II kit doesn't include persistent storage so the program to run must be copied to it each time it is either reset or powered on from a powered off state.
+The RC2014 Mini II doesn't include persistent storage so the program to run must be copied to it each time it is either reset or powered on from a powered off state.

 The serial sender application is a C# application that can send the contents of a file containing commands or program source code to the serial port to which the RC2014 is connected.